PMR2/PMR2userdocs/downloading-viewing.rst

-If you intend to use the model for further work, for example saving changes to the model or creating a new model based on an existing model or parts of an existing model, you should use :term:`Mercurial` to obtain the files.
+If you intend to use the model for further work, for example saving changes to the model or creating a new model based on an existing model or parts of an existing model, you should use :term:`Git` to obtain the files.
 In this way you also obtain the complete revision history of the files, and can add to this history as you make your own changes.